Stretch (rapper): Live Squad

-Randy Walker was born in 1968 in Springfield Gardens, Queens, to an African American father and Jamaican, immigrant mother.
+Randy Walker was born in 1968 in Springfield Gardens, Queens, New York City, to an African American father and Jamaican, immigrant mother.
 Randy had a younger brother and two sisters.
 His father died in 1981, and his mother, Lucilda, was a nurse at New York University Medical Center.

 In the late 1980s, Randy, dubbed Stretch, and his brother Christopher, dubbed Majesty, teamed with DJ K-Low, forming Live Squad.
 In 1988, both rapping and producing it, Live Squad debut with an EP, titled BQ In Full Effect, which, featuring Percee P, includes the tracks "Troopin It" and "We Ain't Havin' It."
 Noteworthy is Stretch's voice, deep and raspy.

 In 1990, Stretch met Shock G of Digital Underground, the Bay Area rap group's 1991 album featured Stretch on its track "Family of the Underground."
 That year, Live Squad remixed the group's single "No Nose Job."
 That summer, Stretch met Underground ally Tupac "2Pac" Shakur.
 The two became fast friends.
 Rapping his February 1992 single "If My Homie Calls" on Yo!
 MTV Raps, 2Pac was backed by Stretch, friend of host Ed Lover, who, praising Live Squad's demo tape and taking "executive producer" credit on its releases, helped Live get signed to Tommy Boy Records.

 In 1992, Live Squad released a double A side, "Murderahh!"/"Heartless," followed by single, "Game of Survival"/"Pump for a Livin'," in 1993.
 Live Squad also released an ultra-violent promo short film, Game Of Survival, on VHS tape, showcasing six songs from through group's forthcoming album.
 In June, national outrage broke out over the Los Angeles area's original gangsta rapper Ice-T's side project, his rock band Body Count's album of heavy metal with its track "Cop Killer."
 Tommy Boy, favoring radio friendliness, dropped Live Squad and shelved the album.